luizveronesi/rental-store/docs/en/task-02.md

 - Create a Spring Boot project with the **Spring Cloud Gateway** dependency.
 - Configure it to run on a dedicated port (e.g., `9090`).
 - Configure routing to forward requests to the **Customer Module** and other future services.
-- Optionally implement a basic route predicate and filter for demonstration.

 ---